 - Content will be hosted on Server 2019 IaaS VM’s running in Azure

-- Content is zipped and distributed through ISS on IaaS VM’s
+- Content is zipped and distributed through IIS on IaaS VM’s

 - IaaS VM’s will be behind a Azure Load Balancer